ashwinvis/ashwinvis.github.io/content/pages/subscribe.rst

     - `Category: Blog <//feeds/blog.atom.xml>`__
     - `Category: Tech Talk <//feeds/tech-talk.atom.xml>`__

-You can send responses via email_ or using the webmentions_-based *interactions* form at the end of the every article.
+You can send responses via email_ or using the WebMentions_-based *interactions* form at the end of the every article.

 Mastodon_